MulanSchneeberg/Deep-Learning-With-Python/Chapter 3-Get started with Neural networks/Anatomy of a neural network.md

-# Gettting started with neural networks

-## Anatomy of a neural
+# Anatomy of a neural network

 As you saw in the previous chapters, training a neural network revolves around the following objects:
-- Layers, which are combined into a network (or model)
+- Layers, The fundamental data structure in neural networks is the layer
 - The input data and corresponding targets
 - The loss function, which defines the feedback signal used for learning
 - The optimizer, which determines how learning proceeds and uses loss vlaue to update the networks weights